 ESTATE PLANNING TIPS

-Estate planning shouldn’t be all about your wealth, who gets your golf clubs or toolbox.
 Your amateur radio station, regardless of size, has a financial investment to it that should not be denied to your family, friends, or institutions which you support.
 Keeping records of your equipment and the value of each and every item will expedite the disposal of your radio equipment while also decreasing the strain on your survivors.
+Have a safe, computers, etc make sure to have combinations, passwords, etc written down someplace or have them on an usb drive.
+Don’t count on the computer, a hard drive failure or system update can render them inaccessible.

 ARRL’s QST magazine has included some excellent materials in the past that every amateur radio operator should read over and then consider putting a plan of their own in effect.
 Dino Papas, KL0S wrote an article for the September 2019 issue of QST that gives applicable information for the topic of liquidating an SK’s radio-related items.
 Dino, KL0S advises us to: